qxb3/fum/doc-site/docs-content/getting_started/doc.md

 # Getting Started

-To get started with fum.
-You will need to install fum to your system. {DOC_VERSION}

 ---

 ## Installation

+To get started with fum.
+You will need to install fum to your system.

 ### Arch